LeapBeyond/catwalk/README.md

 - `catwalk` - Contains the `catwalk` python module itself.
 - `example_models` - Contains example models for testing and starting points users can use as a basis for their own model.
-- `tests` - Contains some extra unit tests for the model.
+- `tests` - Contains the unit test suite for catwalk.
+- `tutorials` - Contains code for various catwalk tutorials.

 ## Setup